TritonDataCenter/sdc-amon/README.md

 You can run individual test files to get more detailed output, for example:

-    cd tst
+    cd test
     ../bin/node master.test.js

 If you are getting spurious errors, it may be that a previous test run has left crud data in UFDS.
 Clean it out by running:

-    ./tst/clean-test-data.sh   # `make test` does this as well
+    ./test/clean-test-data.sh   # `make test` does this as well